marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Show an error message when the configurator data is incomplete
 * TWEAK: Possibility to choose which view is used in the generated image in the cart
 * TWEAK: Increase the configurator's z-index when using Divi
 * TWEAK: Move the inline JavaScript from the themes to their own files